thirt33n/Instagram-DP-Viewer-Extension/README.md

 ## Using

-Fork and clone this repository (forking is optional), go to [chrome://extensions](chrome://extensions) in your chromium based browser, enable developer mode (*it should be on the top-right corner*) and click on the 'Load unpacked'  button and select the folder of this repository in your computer.
+Fork and clone this repository (forking is neccessary if you want to make changes/contribute), go to [chrome://extensions](chrome://extensions) in your chromium based browser, enable developer mode (*it should be on the top-right corner*) and click on the 'Load unpacked'  button and select the folder of this repository in your computer.
 Thats it you should be good to go!.

 ## Author